openturns/openturns/python/doc/theory/meta_modeling/cross_validation.rst

 A penalized variant of the leave-one-out mean squared error may be used in order to increase its robustness with respect to overfitting.
-This is done using a criteria which takes into account for the number of coefficients compared to the size of the experimental design.
+This is done using a criterion which takes into account the number of coefficients compared to the size of the experimental design.
 The corrected leave-one-out error is ([chapelle2002]_, [blatman2009]_ eq.
 4.38 page 86):